rafgraph/react-markdown-tree/README.md

 React markdown component that renders markdown as customizable React components and *never* uses `dangerouslySetInnerHTML`.
 - Renders markdown according to the [CommonMark spec](http://commonmark.org/) (powered by [`commonmark.js`](https://github.com/jgm/commonmark.js) and [`commonmark-react-renderer`](https://github.com/rexxars/commonmark-react-renderer)).
 - Create your own renderers as React components for custom styling or use [`react-markdown-tree-config-default`](https://github.com/rafrex/react-markdown-tree-config-default) for zero setup default styling with syntax highlighting.
-- Easy to use provider/child pattern - set the config once in `<MarkdownProvider />` and use `<Markdown />` anywhere in your app with zero props.
+- Easy to use provider/child pattern - set the config once in `<MarkdownProvider>` and use `<Markdown>` anywhere in your app with zero props.

 ```shell
 $ yarn add react-markdown-tree